SteeltoeOSS/Samples/Discovery/src/AspDotNet4/Fortune-Teller-Service4/README.md

 2016-11-22T09:31:51.72-0700 [APP/0]      OUT 2016-11-22 16:31:51Z|INFO|Starting web server instance...
 2016-11-22T09:31:51.83-0700 [APP/0]      OUT Server Started.... press CTRL + C to stop
 ```

 At this point the Fortune Teller Service is up and running and ready for the Fortune Teller UI to ask for fortunes.

+### See the Official [Steeltoe Service Discovery Documentation](https://steeltoe.io/docs/steeltoe-service-discovery) for a more in-depth walkthrough of the samples and more detailed information